 Compressed data chunks are fed into decompress (data) and uncompressed output (or an empty bytes) is returned.
 Output from subsequent calls needs to be concatenated to reassemble the full decompressed byte sequence.

-If read\across\frames=False, each instance is single use: once an input frame is decoded, decompress() will raise an exception.
-If read\across\frames=True, instances can decode multiple frames.
+Each instance is single use: once an input frame is decoded, decompress () can no longer be called.

 '''

 dctx = zstandard.ZstdDecompressor()

 dobj = dctx.decompressobj()

 data = dobj.decompress(compressed_chunk_0)

 data = dobj.decompress(compressed_chunk_1)

 '''